A Probabilistic Framework for Location Inference from Social Media: Probabilistic Framework

-We now present two enhanced learning algorithms --- Softmax Regression (SR) and Two-chain Metropolis Hastings (MH+) for SSFGM.
-SR is very efficient, much faster than the basic learning algorithms and MH+ achieves a better prediction performance.

-\vpara{Softmax Regression (SR).} We propose a new learning algorithm based on softmax regression (also called multinomial logistic regression).
-Estimation of joint probability Eq.~\ref{eqn:joint2} is an intractable problem because of the normalization factor $Z$, which sums over all the possible configurations $Y$.
-Our idea here is to only consider $y_i$ and fix all the other variables, its marginal can be easily calculated as a softmax function,
+\vpara{Softmax Regression (SR).} We try to solve the learning challenge in large-scale factor graphs.
+It is difficult to calculate the joint probability Eq.~\ref{eqn:joint2} because of the normalization factor $Z$, which sums over all the possible configurations of $Y$.
+However, if we only consider a single variable $y_i$ and assume all the other variables are fixed, its conditional probability can be easily calculated by a softmax function,